ConviveITESO/convive-iteso-app/INFRASTRUCTURE_MIGRATION_PLAN.md

   - Backend Instances SG: Allows port 8080 from ALB, port 6379 from self (Redis)
   - RDS Security Group: Allows port 5432 from backend instances only
   - All security groups properly tagged and configured
+- ✅ **IAM Configuration**: Complete and verified
+  - Successfully configured data sources for LabRole and LabInstanceProfile
+  - Verified LabRole already has `AmazonEC2ContainerRegistryReadOnly` policy attached
+  - EC2 instances ready to pull Docker images from ECR
+  - LabRole ARN: `arn:aws:iam::215350372069:role/LabRole`
+  - LabInstanceProfile: `LabInstanceProfile` (ready for use in Launch Templates)
 - ✅ **Cleanup Script**: Created `scripts/cleanup-infrastructure.sh`
   - Tested and verified working correctly
   - Destroys all resources in proper dependency order